mrOranger/Docker-Kubernetes/1. Images and Containers/README.md

 ### Naming and Tagging Containers and Images

 Up to this moment, each command we used works only using the id of the Image or the Container.
-Most of the time, the auto-generated identifier are quite difficult to remember.
+Most of the time, the auto-generated identifiers are quite difficult to remember.
 However, there is an alternative way to create a Container or an Image, giving them a name helping us to execute further commands.

 Before explain how assign name to Images and Containers, we have to clarify that while Containers have a name that is a simple string.
-Images' name is composed of two parts: `<name>:<version>` which compose a so called **tag**.
+Images' name is composed of two parts: `<name>:<version>`, which composes a so called **tag**.
 With that specification, we can create multiple Images with the same name, but having different versions, and then, the last version of our image will be named as `<name>:latest`.

 Now, we can assign tag to Images using the following command, during Image's building phase `docker build --tag=<image-name>:<version>`.
 Then, to create a Container using this specific Image and having a new name, we have to use the command: `docker run --name <container-name> <image-tag>`.

 Once I created an Image with a tag, should I create a new Image if I would like to give to the Image a different tag?
 Fortunately no, and there is a command to rename the tag of an existing Image, that is: `docker tag <old-image-tag> <new-image-tag>`.

-In conclusion, once we assign a tag to an Image, or a name to a Container, we have to be careful in using the command `docker image prune`, or `docker container prune`, since these commands removes Images or Containers without any name or tag, whose Images are no references by any running Container.
-Now, if we would like to remove a tagged Image, we have to add the `-a` flag to the Image prune command, just like this: `docker image prune -a`.
+In conclusion, once we assign a tag to an Image, or a name to a Container, we have to be careful in using the command `docker image prune`, or `docker container prune`, since these commands remove Images or Containers without any name or tag; moreover, to be removed with this command, Images must not be used by any Container.
+Now, if we would like to remove a tagged Image, we have to add the `-a` option to the Image prune command, just like this: `docker image prune -a`.

 ## Docker Hub

 Finally, we arrived to the last section of this chapter.
-Most of the time, you will use Docker to share a common development environment between your company's colleagues, and I can ensure you that is a best practice, to avoid any unexpected behaviors during deployment.
+Most of the time, you will use Docker to share a common development environment between your company's colleagues, and I can ensure you that is a best practice avoiding any unexpected behaviors during deployment.
 By default, Docker has an own repository where you can share Images of your application, that is the **Docker Hub**.

 Up to this moment, we used Docker Hub inadvertently using the command `FROM node`, in the [Dockerfile](./Dockerfile), since `node` is the name of a public Image shared in the Docker Hub (remember that, the complete name is `node:latest`, however, without any version's specification, the latest will be always pulled).

 Before pushing images to the Docker Hub, you have to connect to you Docker Hub account, proving you username or password.
-Once you have been logged in successfully, you have to create an image having whose tag satisfies the following pattern `<docker-hub-username>/<name>:<version>`.
+Once you have been logged in successfully, you have to create an Image having whose tag satisfies the following pattern `<docker-hub-username>/<name>:<version>`.
 Then, once the Image has been created successfully, you can push the Image on the Docker Hub, by typing `docker push <docker-hub-username>/<name>:<version>`.

 Attached to the current repository, there a file named [hello-world.dockerfile](./hello-world.dockerfile), that I pushed to my own repository as a valid example.
 If you would like to push your first Image on your Docker account, you have to update the build command in the following name `docker build <docker-hub-username>/<name>:<version> --name=hello-world.dockerfile`.